-Derivative financial instruments are derecognised at settlement date or by an early termination agreement.
+Derivative financial instruments are derecognised at settlement date or by an early termination agreement

-Hedge accounting - under IAS 39
+Hedge accounting

 The Company uses financial instruments to hedge interest rate risk and exchange rate risk resulting from its financing activities.
-Derivatives not qualifying for hedge accounting under IAS 39 are accounted for as held for trading, despite being contracted for economic hedge purposes.
+Derivatives not qualifying for hedge accounting under IAS 39 are accounted for as held for trading.